fruitcake/omnipay-magnius/README.md

             'issuer' => 'ABNANL2A',                  // Get the id from the issuers list 'paymentMethod' => 'ideal',             // For 'ideal', the Issuer is required 'transactionId' => 1234,
-            'returnUrl' => $url,
+            'customerId' => $customerId,            // If you have a customerId 'returnUrl' => $url,
             'notifyUrl' => $url,
         ))->send();